e-picas/bash-library/dev/DEV-NOTES.md

 The rules for options'arguments must be:

+-   for short and long options:
+    -   if an argument contains special characters or a space, it must be surrounded between quotes (simples or doubles)
 -   for short options:
     -   if the argument is required, it can be written just after the option, separated by an equal sign eventually, or as the next argument, separated by a space
-    -   if the argument is optional, it must be written just after the option, separated by an equal sign eventually
+    -   if the argument is optional, it must be written just after the option, separated by an equal sign eventually (no space is allowed as the argument is optional)
 -   for long options:
     -   if the argument is required, it can be written separated from the option by an equal sign or a space